zanekoch/dream_proj/utilities/README.md

+### human_mouse_ensembl_genes.txt.gz:
-### human_mouse_ensembl_genes.txt.gz: Ensembl gene IDs (version 110) for human and mouse orthologs (from Biomart and following https://medium.com/@daimin0514/how-to-convert-human-gene-symbols-to-mouse-gene-symbols-ad52d68e82fd)
+Ensembl gene IDs (version 110) for human and mouse orthologs (from Biomart and following https://medium.com/@daimin0514/how-to-convert-human-gene-symbols-to-mouse-gene-symbols-ad52d68e82fd)
+### regev_lab_cell_cycle_genes.txt
+cell cycle genes defined in Tirosh et al, 2015.
+It is a list of 97 genes, represented by their gene symbol.
+The list here is for humans.
+Original paper (https://www.science.org/doi/10.1126/science.aad0501#abstract) coudl not find list in there so downloaded from the scanpy github (https://github.com/scverse/scanpy_usage/blob/master/180209_cell_cycle/data/regev_lab_cell_cycle_genes.txt)